frictionlessdata/website/site/blog/2016-04-30-publish-geo/README.md

   Data Package][pub-any].

 We recommend Geo Data Package if that is possible as it makes it much easier for you to use 3rd party tools with your Data Package.
-For example, the [data package viewer][dp-viewer] on this site will automatically preview a Geo Data Package.
+For example, the [datapackage viewer][dp-viewer] on this site will automatically preview a Geo Data Package.

 ::: tip
 *Note: this document focuses on *vector* geodata &ndash; i.e. points, lines polygons etc (not imagery or raster data).*
 :::

 ## Geo Data Packages